-Recently, the youtuber, blogger and overall sex and relationships guru Hannah Witton released a video entitled “Why I’m sex positive.”
-Taking into consideration Witton’s content, her support to the sex positivity movement wasn’t a surprise to me.
-However, the following week she released another video titled “Why I’m not sex positive.”
-Both videos made valid points which got me thinking, where do I fall within this debate?
+Recently, the YouTuber, blogger, and overall sex and relationships guru Hannah Witton released a video entitled “Why I’m sex-positive.”
+Taking into consideration Witton’s content, her support to the sex-positivity movement wasn’t a surprise to me.
+However, the following week she released another video titled “Why I’m not sex-positive.”
+Both videos made valid points that got me thinking, where do I fall within this debate?

-Despite all that, we can’t ignore the negatives that come with sex positivity, or specifically, the factors that sex positivity doesn’t address properly.
+Despite all that, we can’t ignore the negatives that come with sex positivity, or specifically, the factors that sex-positivity doesn’t address properly.
 Sex positivity fails to take into consideration the power structures that influence our decisions.
-The idea of women expressing their sexuality in their own terms sounds fantastic but to what is extent is that possible within the patriarchy and capitalism?
+The idea of women expressing their sexuality in their own terms sounds fantastic, but to what is extent is that possible within the patriarchy and capitalism?
 Pretending that the shame that women have been internalizing their whole lives will just magically disappear is unrealistic.
-Furthermore, it’s no secret that women are taught to be pleasant, to make everyone else comfortable, to massage male egos and prioritize others than ourselves.
-In this context, consent is a little more complicated than how it’s dealt with in the context of sex positivity.
+Furthermore, it’s no secret that women are taught to be pleasant, to make everyone else comfortable, to massage male egos, and prioritize others than ourselves.
+In this context, consent is a little more complicated than how it’s dealt with within the context of sex-positivity.
 Is the woman consenting because she wants to, or because of the reasons mentioned above?

 What I want to highlight in this article, is that neither of the two sides is perfect nor evil.
 However, we should be critical of what we support and consider how other people with different experiences are affected.
 Both sides have considerable arguments, but one or the other without being critical and constantly challenging the status quo could be detrimental.